 When I put my haworthia succulents outside a few summers ago, the rabbits ate them down to nubs (grrrr!).

-Don’t worry, my haworthias have recovered, but you can still see the damage done by those pesky rabbits on the right side of the plant in this photo!
+Don’t worry, my haworthias have recovered, but you can still see the damage done by those pesky rabbits on one on the right side of this photo!

-There are tons of different varieties of peperomia, and they come in all sorts of different colors and sizes.
-Many of them are trailing plants that look great in hanging baskets or spilling over the edge of a high shelf.
+There are tons of different varieties, and they come in all sorts of colors and sizes.
+Many of them have trailing stems that look great in hanging baskets, or spilling over the edge of a high shelf.

 Not only are phalaenopsis orchids cat and dog safe indoor plants, they are popular edible flowers too.